 When the opportunity arose to take over Libby Summers’ lovely Peruvian yarns, along with her patterns for those yarns, the dream turned into reality.

 There are so many fantastic designers, spinners, dyers and general yarn-lovers out there.
 Our aim at Find Me Knitting… is to bring you the best natural yarns, knitting and crochet patterns, needles, hooks and notions that we can find.
 Wouldn’t it be wonderful to see those designs, squish that yarn, try those needles before you buy?

-You will be able to Find Me Knitting… in Betws-y-coed soon, when the real, physical shop opens.
+You can Find Me Knitting… in Betws-y-coed.
+We're in the old Royal Oak Stables block, just next to the Tourist Information Centre.
 Come and find us, and join us knitting or crocheting (or squishing the yarn!).

 We currently have two own-brand yarns, both sourced by Libby Summers.
 The yarns are milled and dyed in Peru, where their manufacture supports the Quechuan people.